Information for trainees

 - The GMC must be satisfied that the doctor has been selected under quality assurance arrangements designed to safeguard the interests of patients and to provide support for the trainee before granting registration.

-- You will need to produce original documentation to the GMC at an ID check when you arrive in the UK to confirm your registration before you start your post.
+- If successful, you will need to produce original documentation to the GMC at an ID check when you arrive in the UK, to confirm your registration before you start your post.
 Information can be found on the GMC website.

 The Medical Training Initiative is a government authorised exchange operated under Tier 5 (Temporary Worker) of the Points Based System

 .
 The Academy of Medical Royal Colleges will issue a certificate of sponsorship for each successful applicant.
 This certificate supports application for entry to the UK under Tier 5